kimbach/wikilabskultur/readme.md

 ### wikimedia.py
 Helper module for Wikimedia projects, for instance templates

+### wikidata.py
+Helper module for Wikidata, for instance templates

 #### BaseTemplate
 Abstract base class than for templates

 #### ArtworkTemplate
 Class than implements the object model for the Artwork template

-### SMKBatchUpload.py
+### smkbatch.py
-Unit test for SMK Batch Upload
+Functions for SMK Batch Upload